-A key member of the containers’ team he writes regular market reports, features and commentaries, whilst keeping our readers up to speed with the latest breaking news from within the box industry on a daily basis.
+An award-winning journalist, he specialises in the global container market with a particular focus on Europe, writing regular market reports, features and commentaries, whilst keeping our readers up to speed with the latest breaking news from the box industry.

-Prior to his positon at Informa Linton was editor of a respected maritime trade journal at a UK publication house having taken up roles within the same company as online editor and deputy editor.
+Prior to his position at Informa, Linton was editor of a respected maritime trade journal at a UK publication house.

-Linton is also a diehard Spurs fan and proud father to his daughter Luna.
+Linton is also a diehard Tottenham Hotspur fan and proud father to his daughter Luna.

 Latest From Linton Nightingale

 Individual actions still matter in shipping, even as shipowners’ power is waning.
 Yet this year’s defining moment has come from the EU, which has overtaken the IMO as the most influential force in the industry, by taking tangible action to address climate change

 Hamburg’s shipping community convenes to mark the welcome return of the traditional ‘Eisbien’ celebrations, following a pandemic-induced break, but also the 125th anniversary of the Hamburg and Bremen Shipbrokers’ Association

 Maritime economist Dr Martin Stopford has urged the shipping industry not to rule out the ‘nuclear’ option as an alternative fuel source towards decarbonisation